TRIBE v2: Neural Prediction Workstation

 Neural Encoders

-Downloadable LLaMA, CLIP, and Wav2Vec encoder weights slot into a unified prediction pipeline — each encoder projects its modality into a shared representational space for cross-modal brain decoding.
+Downloadable LLaMA, CLIP, and Wav2Vec encoder weights slot into a unified prediction pipeline.
+Each encoder projects its modality into a shared representational space for cross-modal brain decoding.

 Rust Inference Backend

-The tribe-downloader Rust module manages encoder weight fetching and checkpoint conversion — no Python runtime required for the core inference path.
+The tribe-downloader Rust module manages encoder weight fetching and checkpoint conversion.
+No Python runtime required for the core inference path.

 Prediction Result Cards